AdeelK93/collapsibleTree/README.md

 collapsibleTree uses [data.tree](https://cran.r-project.org/web/packages/data.tree/vignettes/data.tree.html) to handle all of that, freeing you from a lot of recursive list construction.

-[Click here](https://adeelk93.github.io/collapsibleTree/) to see an interactive version of the chart below.
+[Click here](https://adeelk93.github.io/collapsibleTree/) to see some interactive charts.

 ``` r
 library(collapsibleTree)